HfMT-ZM4/drawsocket.github.io/api.md

 `drawsocket` includes the [tone.js](https://tonejs.github.io) library, note: __currently in beta__.

 Keywords:
-* `new`: creates a new instace of a Tone type (e.g Tone.Oscillator, would be `/new : "Oscillator"`).
+* `new`: creates a new instance of a Tone type (e.g Tone.Oscillator, would be `/new : "Oscillator"`).
 * `id`: unique identifier to use for this sound object.
-* `vars`: an object of variables used on initialization of a Tone.js object, refer to the Tone.js API for for informaiton.
+* `vars`: an object of variables used on initialization of a Tone.js object, refer to the Tone.js API for for information.
-* `call`: an object or array of objects contains calls to HTML object `method` with optional `args`, see the Tone.js API for more informaiton on object methods.
+* `call`: an object or array of objects contains calls to HTML object `method` with optional `args`, see the Tone.js API for more information on object methods.
   * `method`: element method to call.
   * `args`: optional arguments to method call (see note below for methods requiring separated arguments).
   * `then`: optional next method to call on the returned value from the previous call.